 - Suggestions and feedback on the trial protocol to achieve goals and desired outcomes

-For a successful feasibility, it’s important to design a well-structured feasibility questionnaire to get all the answers or queries and extrapolate the likeness of the success of your clinical trial.
+For successful feasibility, it’s important to design a well-structured feasibility questionnaire to get all the answers or queries and extrapolate the likeness of the success of your clinical trial.
 Develop an ideal questionnaire that includes site profile, investigator experience, site capabilities, site infrastructure, institutional resources, and target population access.

 Consider broadening the eligibility criteria such that it doesn’t affect the outcome of the trial but include more number of patients into the trial.
 Understand the complete goal of the trial and design the exclusion criteria.
 Develop realistic eligibility criteria